I’m not an expert on relationships, but I’ve had a bunch and learned from them.

 3. Let go.

-Trust in her separate journey, even when what she’s doing makes zero sense to you.
+Trust in his separate journey, even when what he’s doing makes zero sense to you.

-4. Remember that your job is not to make him happy.
+4. Remember that your job is not to make your partner happy.

-It’s to allow him the space to find his own happiness—when you’re together, and when you’re apart.
+It’s to allow her the space to find her own happiness—when you’re together, and when you’re apart.

 5. Be honest.